10 Requirements for Screening Tenants in the City of Portland

 5. Credit, Criminal, and Rental History

-• Credit Reports: Criteria for evaluating credit must be disclosed, and disqualifications should be based on ability to pay rent rather than discriminatory reasons.
-Credit can be a tricky indicator of a person’s worthiness of tenancy, especially those who let other accounts slide to prioritize their housing.
+• Credit Reports: Criteria for evaluating credit must be disclosed, and disqualifications should be based on the ability to pay rent rather than discriminatory reasons.
+Credit can be a tricky indicator of a person’s worthiness of tenancy, especially for those who let other accounts slide to prioritize their housing.

 • Criminal History: Landlords must set specific criteria for evaluating criminal history and conduct individualized assessments to avoid automatic exclusions.
 This has been one of the most controversial pieces of the Portland screening rules.
 Portland has 2 versions of screening criteria available for landlords 1) Low-Barrier and 2) Landlord’s Choice.
 Here is a link to the Application & Screening Pamphlet distributed by the Portland Housing Bureau for guidance.